THE LIVING HERITAGE

 1. Nikolaos Birlirakis

-Apiaries like the one of Nikos Birlirakis, in Mikra Anogia, Rethymno, are hard to find.
-Because, in this apiary, among the modern hives, some of the last remaining clay hives with movable honeycombs, the traditional cretan vraskia, are also in use.
-Nikos, an experienced beekeeper and culture enthusiast, learned the traditional beekeeping method by his father, and by old beekeepers in the area.
-Wishing to preserve and develop the method, he also practiced it himself.
-In his apiary, Nikos, in addition to some vraskia that he has inherited, he also placed replicas of old vraskia, which were made for BEELOSOPHY by the traditional potter Markos Dandolos in Margarites, Rethymno.
+Apiaries like the one of Nikos Birlirakis, in Mikra Anogia, Rethymno, there are few.
+Because, in his apiary, alongside modern hives, some of the last remaining clay hives with movable honeycombs, the traditional cretan vraskia, are in use.
+Nikos, an experienced beekeeper and culture enthusiast, learned the traditional beekeeping method from his father, and old local beekeepers.
+He practiced it to preserve and develop it.
+In his apiary, besides inherited vraskia, he placed replicas of old vraskia made by the traditional potter Markos Dandolos from Margarites, Rethymno, for BEELOSOPHY.

 The vraski and its use

-Nikos exhibited an old vraski, a family heirloom, and explained to us how canons (top bars-slats) are built, placed and handled.
-He spoke to us about strong bee colonies that, depending on the season, might seal the ventilation hole just above the entrance of the hive with propolis.
-About branches of ferns, mastic, plane trees or oleanders that are placed on (or under) the saliera (top cover) to provide shade during the hot summer months, and much more.
-Then, Nikos inspected a beehive populated with bees and presented us details of the method.
+Nikos showed us an old vraski, a family heirloom, and explained how canonia (top bars-slats) are built, placed and handled.
+He spoke of strong bee colonies that, depending on the season, might seal the anemologo (ventilation hole just above the entrance of the hive) with propolis.
+He told about placing branches of ferns, mastic, plane trees or oleander on (or under) the saliera (top cover) to shade them in hot summer months, and much more.
+Then, Nikos inspected a vraski populated with bees, presenting details of the method.

 Transferring bees from a modern hive to a vraski

-Live in front of us, and with the help of his daughter Evangelia, Nikos transferred a bee colony from a modern hive to a vraski!
+With the help of his daughter Evangelia, Nikos tranferred live a bee colony from a modern hive to a vraski!

-[It should be noted that, as traditional beekeeping is on the verge of extinction, the transfer process that is widely known is the reverse one, that is, the transfer from a traditional to a modern hive.
-Therefore, the specific demonstration and recording of the transfer process that we performed has a special value for the safeguarding of the traditional beekeeping method, as well as for its transmission through formal or informal educational measures].
+[It should be noted that, since traditional beekeeping is on the verge of extinction, the common known process is the reverse - the transfer from a traditional to a modern hive.
+Therefore, this demonstration is valuable for safeguarding the traditional beekeeping method, as well as for its transmission through formal or informal educational].

-For the swap, we cut pieces of honeycomb from a bee colony established in a modern hive, with all the brood and food reserves, and temporarily fastened them onto the top bars.
-The bees will secure the honeycombs permanently, and remove the ties (for fastening the honeycomb pieces on the top bars, fig leaves or peels or stems of other plants, string or tape, etc. can be used).
-Finally, we gave life to a hive, by placing the top bars in it, along with the entire population of bees.
-We then left the colony undisturbed to rebuild and settle in its new, "furnished" home.
+For the swap, we cut pieces of comb brood and food reserves from a bee colony established in a modern hive, and temporarily fixed them on the canonia.
+Bees then permanently secure the honeycombs, and remove the temporary bindings (which may be fig leaves, bark, sticks, twine, tape, etc.).
+Eventually, we gave life to a vraski by placing the canonia inside with the entire bee population, leaving the colony undisturbed to rebuild and settle in their "furnished" new home.

 2. Manolis Spitadakis

-An old bearer of the traditional beekeeping method, Manolis Spitadakis, told us stories of his time.
-Manolis remembers placing the hives in southeastern spots, so that they would bask in the morning sun and for many hours a day.
-He spoke to us with admiration about the "first" (queen bee), and conveyed to us the difficulties of the profession with the means of the time.
-Among his stories, one that has not been recorded in other parts of Greece is the habit of feeding the beehives with sugar on a slice of bread placed inside the hive.
+An old bearer of the traditional beekeeping method, Manolis Spitadakis, recounted stories from his time.
+Manolis remembered placing vraskia in east-southern spots so they caught morning sun for many hours daily.
+He spoke to us with admiration about the "first" (queen bee), and described the job;s hardships with the tools of the time.
+Manolis also informed us about the practice of feeding bees sugar on a slice of bread placed inside the hive - a practice not recorded elsewhere in Greece.

 3. Other bearers

-During our tour in Crete, while conducting primary research, we also met other practitioners of the traditional beekeeping method with movable-comb hives.
-We visited the apiary of Ioannis Sopasis in Apladiana, Rethymno, in which, in addition to frame hives, clay vraskia are also used.
-At the "Apithano" apitourism business in Melidoni, Mylopotamos, Christos Andrikos showed us vraskia that he keeps as exhibits, so that visitors can learn about the beekeeping tradition.
+During our tour in Crete for primary research, we met other practitioners of the traditional beekeeping method using movable-comb hives.
+We visited Ioannis Sopasis's apiary in Apladiana, Rethymno, where, besides frame hives, clay vraskia are used.
+At the beekeeping tourism unit Apithano (Melidoni Mylopotamos, Rethymno), Christos Andrikos presented vraskia preserved as exhibits for visitors to learn about beekeeping tradition.

 Photographs: George Mestousis